Bring governance and trust to everyone with Looker’s universal semantic model

 And that's not all.
 Looker dashboards are critical to keep teams focused on the metrics that matter.
 We will be releasing a Google Workspace Add-on that enables visuals from those dashboards to be embedded in Google Slides.
 Embedded visuals in Slides can be refreshed so that people are always seeing the latest data.

 Self-service business intelligence (BI) tools have also gained widespread adoption among business users, with a drag-and-drop, graphical user interface that makes exploring data easy.
 This flexibility is critical in democratizing analytics, but it also introduces risk that for the most important data may be duplicated or inconsistent definitions are introduced.
 With Looker’s upcoming Governed BI Connectors, we will give organizations the flexibility of self-service, while allowing users to leverage their governed, trusted data in those tools too.
 Users will be able to live connect from BI tools to Looker’s semantic model.
 From there, they can use the familiar self-service tool they are used to for analytics, even mashing up governed data with their own data.
 Connectors will be available for Google Data Studio, Tableau, and more.
 These connectors will be made available as they are ready in the coming year, with the full set being available in preview by the end of 2022.
-You can register to stay up to date on preview availability for Governed BI Connectors.
+Sign up here to learn more about the availability of these connectors.

 With these new capabilities, everyone in an organization can be empowered to make more data-driven decisions, in whatever tool they are familiar with, all powered by consistent, trusted data.
 To learn more about Looker’s semantic model as well as these new capabilities, tune into our JOIN session discussing ‘What's New for Data Modelers’.